 Ears

-There are entire markets out there that are taking rabbit ears and strips of rabbit pelts, twisting them, and drying them (or smoking/curing) for dog treats.
+There are entire markets out there that are taking rabbit ears and strips of rabbit pelts, twisting them, and drying them (or smoking/curing) to make treats for farm dogs.

 Feet